 At the outset, there are circumstances in which mediation is not appropriate and we will detail them further in this article.

 In Australia and throughout the World there is a growing acknowledgment that litigation does not work, but for the very few who have no other alternative.
-Litigation is often lengthy, costly, has little regard of the emotional impact of all involved and invariably hands down judgments that no-one typically is happy with, but have no other choice but to live with.
+Litigation is often lengthy, costly, have little regard of the emotional impact of all involved and invariably hands down judgments that no-one typically is happy with, but have no other choice but to live with.
 Conversely, collaborative law, mediation, and arbitration are all ways in which you and your ex-partner are able to play very active roles in how your family law dispute is negotiated and the middle ground that you both are willing to agree to.
 That said, there are no winners or losers in mediation either, but you will walk away when successful spending significantly less time and money than the alternative.

 Is Mediation Compulsory?